smita-raj12/PierresTreats.Solution/README.md

 5. Remove the {YOUR_USERNAME_NAME} and {YOUR_PASSWORD} and fill in the the code snippet with your username for MySQL, and MySQL password Do not include the curly brackets in your code snippet of appsettings.json

+6. Run  `dotnet ef database update`

-6. Run "dotnet build" in the git BASH terminal to build, and run the project in the terminal. $ dotnet watch run
+6. Run `dotnet build` in the git BASH terminal to build, and run the project in the terminal. $ dotnet watch run

 7. View the website by visiting localhost:5000/ in a new web browser( such as google chrome) tab!